seth-dobson/artful-analytics.github.io/drafts/2020-06-27-r-blogging-on-a-chromebook.md

 tutorial](https://kbroman.org/github_tutorial/) by [Karl
 Broman](https://twitter.com/kwbroman)).

-### Create RMarkdown file
+### Create R Markdown file

 After you get your GitHub repo connected to RStudio Cloud, you’re ready to start writing your posts.

 Jekyll uses [Markdown](https://www.markdownguide.org/getting-started/)
-files to create your website, but you will want to write your posts in RMarkdown.
-That means you have to create a new RMarkdwon document and add the following to the [YAML](https://en.wikipedia.org/wiki/YAML) front matter so you can [knit](https://yihui.org/knitr/) to Markdown.
+files to create your website, but you will want to write your posts in R Markdown.
+That means you have to create a new R Markdwon document and add the following to the [YAML](https://en.wikipedia.org/wiki/YAML) front matter so you can [knit](https://yihui.org/knitr/) to Markdown.